Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Either way, always try to move at your dog's pace.

-Don't push him too far outside of his comfort zone and try to make all his activities, meet-and-greets and social experiences fun for him.
+Do your best to make all his activities, meet-and-greets and social experiences fun for him.